oz1ekd/DV4MF2-language-support/README.md

 DV4MF2 - MultiFunction Dualmode Control Panel for HAM DV modes
 ==============================================================

-This repository contains Language support, Add-On files and samples for the DV4MF2 DMR Controlpanel.
+This repository contains Language support, Add-On files and other sample files for the DV4MF2 DMR Controlpanel.

+To use DV4MF2 with other than the build-in languages, please create a folder "\languages" inside the program folder and download and copy your favorite languages to this folder.

+The Controlpanel dynamically loads at startup available languages, the current language can be selected in the gateway tab, when language files were found in the specific folder, the program offers a selectlist instead of the default language buttons.

 Starting from V2.0.0.10 the DV4MF2 control panel supports the following GUI languages: